Powerlearnproject/se-day1-assignment-otienoelly/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-Phases of the Software Development Life Cycle (SDLC) Requirement Analysis: Understanding and gathering the software requirements from stakeholders and users.
+Phases of the Software Development Life Cycle (SDLC);
+Requirement Analysis: Understanding and gathering the software requirements from stakeholders and users.
 Design: Planning and architecting the software solution, focusing on structure and components.
 Implementation: Writing the code and translating the design into a working software product.